A1dos-Creations/MAD-Robotics/README.md

   <i>The website launch date is different than the ARMBOTIC™ Reveal/launch date.</i>
 </p>

+> [!NOTE]
+> We are still designing the main website, so it won't release until September 5th.

 # 🚀 The launches
 The MAD Robotics™ Armbotic™ website will launch officially on **September 5th at midnight** (PST).
 The Armbotic™ reveal stream is scheduled for **October 31st, 2025**. *Time is TBD*.